I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Method

 \subsection{Preliminaries}

 \paragraph{Camera-Conditioned Video Generation.} Our framework builds upon Wan 2.1~\cite{wan2025wan}, a full-sequence latent video diffusion model comprising a causal 3D VAE and a Diffusion Transformer (DiT)~\cite{peebles2023scalable} denoiser.
 To enable camera control, we adopt a pre-trained camera-conditioned adaptation~\cite{he2024cameractrl} of the Wan model.
-Specifically, camera extrinsic and intrinsic parameters are encoded as six-dimensional Plücker embeddings~\cite{plucker1865xvii} $\mathbf{P}$, which are mapped to camera features by a camera adapter and injected into video latents via element-wise addition.
-Finally, the fused latent features are processed by the DiT for camera-controlled video generation.
+Specifically, camera extrinsic and intrinsic parameters are encoded as 6D Plücker ray embeddings~\cite{plucker1865xvii} $\mathbf{P}$, which are mapped to camera features by a camera adapter and injected into video latents via element-wise addition for camera-controlled video generation. \paragraph{Feed-forward Novel View Synthesis.} We adopt LVSM, a feed-forward NVS framework~\cite{jin2024lvsm}, to facilitate 3D-aware memory retrieval and injection.
+Given $N$ source images and their Plücker ray embeddings $\{(\mathbf{I}_i, \mathbf{P}_i)\}_{i=1}^N$, LVSM synthesizes a novel target view $\mathbf{I}^\text{t}$ by querying the target Plücker ray embedding $\mathbf{P}^\text{t}$.
+Each source RGB-ray pair is concatenated channel-wise, patchified, and linearly projected into source tokens $\{\mathbf{S}_i\}_{i=1}^N$, while the target rays are projected to target tokens $\mathbf{S}^\text{t}$ separately: